bingyangchen/KM-software/System Design/System Design 101.md

 Short polling has two drawbacks:

 - Constant polling of the status requires resources from the payment service.
-- The External service communicates directly with the payment service, creating security vulnerabilities.
+- The external service communicates directly with the payment service, creating security vulnerabilities.

 ##### 2. Webhook